Authentication through OAuth

 After the gem has been loaded, we instantiate a new Consumer, and ask for a request token.
 Note that the url has no trailing slash

-consumer = OAuth::Consumer.new "CONSUMER_KEY", "CONSUMER_SECRET", { :site => "http://www.goplanapp.com" }
+consumer = OAuth::Consumer.new "CONSUMER_KEY", "CONSUMER_SECRET", :site => "http://USER_COMPANY_SUBDOMAIN.goplanapp.com"

 request = consumer.get_request_token

 Having the request token ready, we can use it to generate an authorization URL.
-The end user can access this URL to authorize our application access to our data, without ever giving our third party application his/her login information.

 request.authorize_url

-access = request.get_access_token
+access = request.get_access_token :oauth_verifier => 'PIN'

 Having the authorized access token, you are now free to use the methods from the Goplan API.
 The access token has all the standard Ruby HTTP methods available, and the get command returns a standard ruby http response you can process and use.